alim4egg/themeforestnet-money-maker/readme.txt

 4. Go to Themeforest.net and create new account.

-5. New account username write in Themeforest.net Money Maker widget settings.*

-* Widget settings example you can see in screenshot.png picture.
+5. New account username write in Themeforest.net Money Maker widget settings (widget settings example you can see in screenshot.png picture).

 == Frequently Asked Questions ==